qgis/QGIS-Documentation/source/docs/user_manual/processing/3rdParty.rst

   :menuselection:`Provider-> R` in the Processing options.
   The default is `http://cran.at.r-project.org/`.
   Installing may take some time...
-* :guilabel:`test_sp` can be used to check if the R package `sp` is installed.
+* :guilabel:`test_sp` can be used to check if the R package ``sp`` is installed.
   If the package is not installed, R will try to install it for you.

 .. figure:: img/processing_toolbox_r_install.png
    :align: center

-If you have R configured correctly for QGIS, these scripts can be run.
+If you have R configured correctly for QGIS, you should be able to run these scripts.

 .. _adding_r_scripts: